Hyedryn/elikopy/docs/preprocessing_dmri.rst

 	:width: 800
 	:alt: Original b0 images and binary mask obtained with using median_otsu are shown in the left and middle panels, while the thresholded histogram used by median otsu is shown in the right panel.

+	Original b0 images and binary mask obtained with using median_otsu are shown in the left and middle panels, while the thresholded histogram used by median otsu is shown in the right panel.

 The brain is extracted from the skull and other tissues surrounding the brain to increase the processing efficiency of subsequent steps.
 In addition to the gain of processing speed for several algorithms, removal of non brain tissues is a fundamental step in enabling